itsmeannrie/Final_Project_ACP/README.md

 - **Fosters Discipline:** Helps users set budgets, avoid overspending, and align spending with financial goals.
 - **Empowers Decisions:** Generates monthly reports that provide insights into spending trends, enabling informed choices.

-By addressing these aspects, Xpense Tracker aligns with the global goal of encouraging sustainable and mindful consumption practices.
+By addressing these aspects,Xpense Tracker aligns with the global goal of encouraging sustainable and mindful consumption practices.

 ---